Adamant-im/adamant-pool/README.md

 Parameters:

-* `node` <string, array> List of nodes for pool’s API work, obligatorily
+* `node` <string, array> List of ADAMANT nodes for pool’s API, obligatorily
-* `address` <string> The delegate’s ADM wallet address, obligatorily
-* `passPhrase` <string> The delegate’s secret phrase for concluding transactions.
-If absent, transfers are not available, and the pool will work in “Read only” mode as system for statistics.
+* `passPhrase` <string> The pools’s secret phrase.
+Pool's ADM address will correspond this passPhrase.
+Must be a delegate of ADAMANT blockchain.
+Obligatory.
 * `reward_percentage` <number> The percentage of forged amount that will be sent to voters.
 Default: 80
-* `minpayout` <number> Minimal sum for transfer in the end of payout period (in ADM).
-If the amount is not enough, the payment will be postponed to the next period.
+* `minpayout` <number> Minimal amount in ADM to transfer in the end of payout period.
+If voter's share is less than minpayout, payout will be postponed to the next period.
 Default: 10
 * `payoutperiod` <string> The duration of payout period (1d, 5d, 10d, 15d, 30d) counted from the first day of a month.
 1d — everyday payouts.
 10d — payouts every 1st, 10th, 20th days of month.
 Default: 10d
-* `considerownvote` <boolean> Whether to consider your own vote (can you vote for the delegate for yourself).
+* `considerownvote` <boolean> Whether to consider your own vote (the pool can vote for itself).
 Default: false
-* `maintenancewallet` <string> Wallet to transfer delegate share (100-reward_percentage) to.
-If the wallet is not set, this amount will remain on the delegate’s wallet.
+* `maintenancewallet` <string> Maintenance wallet to receive (100-reward_percentage) rewards.
+If you wish to leave it on the pool's wallet, set to empty string.
-* `slack` <string> Token for Slack alerts for the pool’s administrator.
+* `slack` <string> Slack key for monitoring notifications.
 No alerts if not set.
-* `adamant_notify` <string> ADM address for the pool’s administrator.
-Recommended.
+* `adamant_notify` <string> ADAMANT address for monitoring notifications.
+No alerts if not set.
-* `port` <number> Port for connecting the web interface.
+* `port` <number> Port for public web interface.
 The web interface is available at http://IP:port.
 Default: 36667

 ## Launching